![]() |

 Although the ultimate career goal of fellows is highly variable, all fellows will be expected to participate in research.

 Fellows are expected to attend conferences on a rotating basis.
 During meetings, at least one fellow will remain in London to cover clinical duties.
 Priority for attendance at meetings will be given to fellows presenting abstracts.
-Fellows should notify the Program Director if they plan to attend a meeting.
-Funding to cover expenses will be sought from the Department of Medicine, from educational funding within the Division, and from industry.
-Scientific meeting will be considered to include the CCS, AHA, ACC, HRS, ESC and Cardiostim.
-Other meetings attended will be considered on a case-by-case basis, but may require use of holiday time.
+Fellows must notify the Program Director if they plan to attend a meeting.
+Funding to cover presentation of research on behalf of the London Heart Rhythm Program at meetings will be sought from the Department of Medicine, from educational funding within the Division, and from industry.
+Scientific meetings will be considered to include the CCS, AHA, ACC, HRS, ESC and Cardiostim.
+Other meetings attended will be considered on a case-by-case basis, but may require use of vacation time

-Fellows are entitled to 4 weeks vacation for each academic year.
-Fellows must notify the Program Director within ample time when they plan to use their vacation time.
-A senior fellow will be designated to make the schedule for the fellows, who should also be notified of vacation time.
-This is generally an amiable process involving division of duties.
+Fellows are entitled to four-weeks' vacation for each academic year.
+Fellows must submit their vacation requests to the Program Director at least four weeks prior to the desired period of leave.
+A senior fellow will be designated to make the schedule for the fellows, who must also be notified of vacation time.